yanbixing/Data-Science-Knowledge-Notes/natural_language_processing/latent_semantic_analysis.md

 ## Summary

-Note: all the vectors are column vectors by default.

 - LSA is an application of Truncated SVD.

+- Why to use LSA (Purpose):
-- LSA is a topic model.
+  - The document term matrix is too sparse, LSA is used for word/docment embedding.
+  - Find the latent relation between words/doc in order to improve information understanding (topics).
+- Topic modelling application:
   - We can truncate to keep top-k topics for the datasets.
+  - Also, each topic can be represented with terms (often) or documents (rare) according to needs.
+- Word/Doc embedding application:
   - The documents (often) and terms (rare) can be represented with the k topics respectively.
-  - Also, each topic can be represented with terms (often) or documents (rare) according to needs.
+- LSA is an unsupervised model.

 ## LSA Interpretation

+Note: all the vectors are column vectors by default.

 ### Data Matrix